Secure Passwords

 Free 30 days trial

 1Password finished just behind Dashlane in 2nd place.
-Developed by AgileBits, this password manager got our nod of approval in terms of security, offering several features which its competitors lack.
-These include travel mode and the locally-generated 128-bit 'Secret Key', which you'll need to log in from a new device.
+Developed by AgileBits, this password manager got our nod of approval in terms of security, offering several features that its competitors lack.
+These include travel mode and a locally-generated 128-bit 'Secret Key', which you'll need to log in from a new device.

 Another positive was the variety of data set templates on offer.
 You can store a copy of your passport, driving license, or even hunting permits.
-In terms of the essentials, 1Password has everything covered as well.
+In terms of the essentials, 1Password also covers everything.

 Review